nytud/emtsv/README.md

 connected to each other by unix pipes, while
 `make test-tok-morph-tag-single` runs the same modules in one step.

-(Please note that there is a warning during normal operation:
+(Please note that there can be a warning during normal operation:
 "PyJNIus is already imported with the following classpath: ...")

 To test the guesser, type: